cilium/cilium.io/src/posts/2022-11-03-constellation/index.md

 Using this test, we scale the Cilium-operator deployment to 0 before deploying the test daemonset.
 If we now remove the check for the updated WireGuard peers mentioned above, the tests fail since the new endpoints can’t properly propagate to the IPCache and unencrypted traffic is leaked.

 In summary, when network traffic is sent to newly created Kubernetes Pods, a short delay in the propagation of routing information can lead to Cilium sending that traffic unencrypted over the wire.

-### The strict mode solution
+### The strict mode solution (planning phase)

-Now that we [have](https://github.com/edgelesssys/cilium/blob/d465085df155502267589f782801c63f3d08dd40/test/k8s/datapath_configuration.go#L631) a test case, we can begin to develop a solution.
+Now that we [have a test case](https://github.com/edgelesssys/cilium/blob/d465085df155502267589f782801c63f3d08dd40/test/k8s/datapath_configuration.go#L631), we can begin to develop a solution.
 We call it the strict mode.

 With Constellation we are in the unique position that we control the whole underlying stack, including the Kubernetes and Cilium bootstrapping process.
 Therefore, we can automatically deploy and configure Cilium with our strict mode.